elainezjy1/node-js-playwright-browserstack/README.md

 ## Setup

-* Clone the repo `git clone -b sdk https://github.com/browserstack/node-js-playwright-browserstack.git` and run `cd node-js-playwright-browserstack`.
+* Clone the repo `git clone https://github.com/elainezjy1/node-js-playwright-browserstack.git` and run `cd node-js-playwright-browserstack`.
 * Set `BROWSERSTACK_USERNAME` and `BROWSERSTACK_ACCESS_KEY` as environment variables with your [BrowserStack Username and Access Key](https://www.browserstack.com/accounts/settings) or update the same in `browserstack.yml` file.
 * Run `npm i` to install the dependencies.

 ## Running your tests

 - To run the sample tests in parallel across the platforms specified in the `browserstack.yml`, run `npm run sample-test`.
-- To run the sample local tests in parallel across the platforms specified in the `browserstack.yml`, run `npm run sample-local-test`.
+- To run the tests for Deloitte automation exercice in parallel across the platforms specified in the `browserstack.yml`, run `npm run deloitte-test`.

 ## Notes
 * You can view your test results on the [BrowserStack Automate dashboard](https://www.browserstack.com/automate)